 Allow an hour, and it makes for a great rainy day option alongside the other free and low-cost Dublin attractions nearby.

-One honest caveat: the exterior won’t blow you away.
+One note: the exterior won’t blow you away.

 The castle was largely rebuilt in the 18th century, so it looks more Georgian civic building than fortress.